Last updated: 5/20 1:00 p.m.

 As local organizations and institutions respond to the spread of COVID-19, known as the coronavirus, we will collect that information here and keep it updated.
-We will include here both important health information as we get it as well as current school closings, event cancellations and more.
 If you have information to share, let us know via email. — Pete Mazzaccaro

 The City of Philadelphia has a new text alert system all about Covid-19.
 Text COVIDPHL to 888-777 to receive updates to your phone.